Below is a copy of the March Marlins Swimming Club Constitution:

 7.1 The Committee shall consist of the Chairperson, Vice Chairperson, Secretary and Treasurer (the Officers of the Club) and members elected at the AGM, all of whom must be members of the Club.
 The Club shall have a Welfare Officer who shall not be a relative of any of the Officers, the club teachers or the Team Manager.
 All Committee members must be at least 18 years of age although younger members may be allowed to attend meetings without the power to vote.

 7.2 The Committee members shall be proposed, seconded and elected by ballot of the AGM each year and shall remain in office until their successors are elected at the next AGM.
+No persons that hold a position of responsibility ie Executive Officers or Coaches cannot hold the post of Chairperson as this may be deemed as conflict of interest.
 Any vacancy occurring by resignation or otherwise may be filled by the Committee, or co-opted during the year and then voted on by an AGM or SGM.
 Retiring members of the committee shall be eligible for re-election.

 1. Officers of the Club – voting rights